 In April 2010, the FASB issued Accounting Standard Update ("ASU") 2010-13, Compensation-Stock Compensation (Topic 718): Effect of Denominating the Exercise Price of a Share-Based Payment Award in the Currency of the Market in Which the Underlying Equity Security Trades - a consensus of the FASB Emerging Issues Task Force.
 The amendments in this Update are effective for fiscal years, and interim periods within those fiscal years, beginning on or after December 15, 2010.
 Earlier application is permitted.
 The Company does not expect the provisions of ASU 2010-13 to have a material effect on the financial position, results of operations or cash flows of the Company.
 In March 2010, the FASB issued ASU No.2010-11, which is included in the Certification under ASC 815.
-This update clarifies the type of embedded credit derivative that is exempt from embedded derivative bifurcation requirements.
-Only an embedded credit derivative that is related to the subordination of one financial instrument to another qualifies for the exemption.
+This update clarifies the type of embedded credit derivative that is example the type of the Subordination of one financial instrument to another qualifies for the exemption.
 This guidance became effective for the Company's interim and annual reporting periods beginning January 1, 2010.
 The adoption of this guidance did not have a material impact on the Company's financial statements.